fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 PickpocketingTreasurePriceXP | 100.000000 | Additional XP gain calculated by stolen items total value PickpocketingXP | 15.000000 | Pickpocketing XP for each pocket successfully picked PoorWeaponDefense | 1.000000 |
-ProjectileMaxBreakProb | 0.700000 | probability of breaking an arrow if a rock-solid material is hit QuestMoneyRewardScaleConstant | 1.250000 | scale constnat for quest reward item amount RangedWpnCosThetaToAttackMin | 0.700000 | cos(theta) lieary lowers the attack in the range [this,1] RangedWpnMinPowerCoef | 0.100000 | the power coefficient for a really weak soul (the stats are far below requirements) RangedWpnMinStrCoef | 0.500000 | if the curr/req strength ratio goes below this, the power is minimal RangedWpnOptimalDistanceToMinamal | 0.500000 | ratio between the database attack distance and the minimal range for the AI
+ProjectileMaxBreakProb | 0.700000 | probability of breaking an arrow when a rock-solid material is hit QuestMoneyRewardScaleConstant | 1.250000 | scale constnat for quest reward item amount RangedWpnCosThetaToAttackMin | 0.700000 | cos(theta) linearly lowers the attack in the range [this,1] RangedWpnMinPowerCoef | 0.100000 | the power coefficient for a really weak soul (the stats are far below requirements) RangedWpnMinStrCoef | 0.500000 | if the curr/req strength ratio goes below this, the power is minimal RangedWpnOptimalDistanceToMinamal | 0.500000 | ratio between the database attack distance and the minimal range for the AI